 With cooking, I like to get creative.
 That means being flexible with my ingredients, adjusting the flavors, or creating a new twist on an old recipe.
 However, with this chicken noodle soup recipe, I am unapologetically organic.
 There is just no comparison for the rich, meaty, authentic chicken flavor you will find in an organic chicken.

 The same rule applies to the celery used in the soup.
 Because celery is on the Dirty Dozen list of food with the most pesticides, I always use organic celery.
 The onions are on the Clean Fifteen list, so the conventional option is just fine.
-Finally, carrots do not land on either list, but I do use organic carrots since I think the flavor is better than their conventional counterpart.
+Finally, carrots do not land on either list, but I use organic carrots since I think the flavor is better than their conventional counterpart.

-An old-fashioned Chicken noodle soup wouldn’t be the same without hearty, tender egg noodles that taste freshly made.
+An old-fashioned chicken noodle soup wouldn’t be the same without hearty, tender egg noodles that taste freshly made.
 My mother always used Alberto’s extra wide egg noodles in her soup, and that tradition lives on in my kitchen.
 You can find these noodles at most local grocery stores.